-GSA's Proposed Action is to acquire one of the three sites within the City of Chattanooga and construct and operate a new Courthouse encompassing approximately 190,478 gross square feet and accommodating 40 secured parking spaces, 7 courtrooms, and 9 chambers.
-The proposed project would replace the existing federal Courthouse, which is located in the Joel W. Solomon Federal Building and U.S. Courthouse, located at 900 Georgia Avenue in Chattanooga.
+GSA's Proposed Action is to acquire one of the three sites within the City of Chattanooga and to construct and operate a new Courthouse encompassing approximately 190,478 gross square feet and accommodating 40 secured parking spaces, 7 courtrooms, and 9 chambers.
+The proposed project would replace the existing Joel W. Solomon Federal Building and U.S. Courthouse (Solomon Building), located at 900 Georgia Avenue in Chattanooga.
 It was constructed in 1933 and currently supports four courtrooms and three district judges, one senior district judge, and two magistrate judges.
-The bankruptcy court occupies space within the building for two judges in two courtrooms.